 Fruits are called Maypop because they pop loudly when stepped on. [source]

-4 Reasons Why My Passion Flower Isn’t Blooming?
+4 Reasons Why My Passion Vine Isn’t Blooming?

-As the Passion Flower has grown in popularity, it has found itself planted in a variety of conditions and in areas it would never naturally grow.
+As the Passion vine has grown in popularity, it has found itself planted in a variety of conditions and in areas it would never naturally grow.

-Here are four of the most common reasons Passion Flower fails to bloom.
+Here are four of the most common reasons Passiflora vines fail to bloom.

 #1 – Age of The Plant

-Like many types of plants, some Passion Flowers need several years to become established and bloom.
+Like many types of plants, some Passiflora plants need several years and growing seasons to become established and bloom.
 This is especially true if you grow your plant from seed.

-Depending upon your climate, passion flower may grow as a woody plant or a tender perennial.
-Woody plants often have a “juvenile stage” which precedes maturity.
+Depending upon your climate, the passiflora flower may grow as a woody plant or a tender perennial.
+Woody plants often have a “juvenile stage,” which precedes maturity.

 During this phase, the plant will not flower.
 Instead, it will produce lots of leaves and shoots.